Janet Schaw

+Janet Schaw (c.
+1740 – December 1800) was a Scottish writer, known for letters detailing her travels to the West Indies, North Carolina, and Portugal in the 1770s.

 Early life

-Little is known of Janet's early life, since the place and date of her birth are unclear, although she probably spent many years at Lauriston Yards, a fourteen-acre farm just outside Edinburgh, and had at least two brothers.
-The elder brother, Robert, was lost to Janet from childhood when he travelled at a young age to the American colonies, and the younger, Alexander (known as Sandie), accompanied her on her eventual voyage to those colonies.
+Janet Schaw was born about 1740 in Lauristone (also spelled "Lauriston"), a 14 acre (5.7 ha) farm just outside Edinburgh, Scotland, to Gideon and Anne (' Rutherfurd) Schaw.
+Little is known of Schaw's early life, but she had at least two brothers.
+The elder brother, Robert, was lost to her from childhood when he travelled at a young age to the American colonies, and the younger, Alexander (also known as Sandie), accompanied her on her eventual voyage to those colonies.
 Their parents, Gideon Schaw of Lauriston, the Register of Tobacco in Edinburgh, and Anne Rutherfurd of Bowland, married in Edinburgh in 1723.
 However, upon Gideon's death in 1772, his affairs were such that Alexander had to sell the Lauriston estate.

-Janet would have lived in Edinburgh at the time of the Edinburgh Enlightenment.
-When the ship in which she was travelling to the West Indies broached at sea, she calmed one of the children, Fanny, by getting her to read the nearest book, which she later realised was Elements of Criticism by Lord Kames.
+Janet Schaw would have lived in Edinburgh at the time of the Edinburgh Enlightenment.

-Travels to the West Indies and US
+Letters

-In 1774–1776, she sailed from Burntisland in Fife board The Jamaica Packet to St. Kitts and Antigua, in the West Indies, then to North and South Carolina, returning to Edinburgh via Portugal in 1776.
-She kept a journal of her travels which was discovered in the British Library in 1904 and published as Journal of a Lady of Quality Being the Narrative of a Journey from Scotland to the West Indies, North Carolina and Portugal in the Years 1774 -1776.
+In 1774–1776, she sailed from Burntisland in Fife board The Jamaica Packet to St. Kitts and Antigua, in the West Indies, then to North Carolina, returning to Edinburgh via Portugal in 1776.
+She wrote letters during Schaw travels that were discovered in the British Museum in 1904 and published as Journal of a Lady of Quality Being the Narrative of a Journey from Scotland to the West Indies, North Carolina and Portugal in the Years 1774 -1776.
 On her travels she would experience storms at sea off Fair Isle, compare the slave-laboured sugar plantations to the improving East Lothian farms, witness the onset of the American Revolution in Cape Fear, and its effects on her family and friends, and marvel at the Christmas pageantry and processions in Portugal.